 - Ups and Downs: As well as the stress and danger of being in law enforcement, there are frequent ups and downs that can wreak havoc on a person’s emotional state.
 For example, officers may have long periods where nothing at all is happening, and short periods where they’re in an extremely tense or dangerous environment.
 This can have a big impact on mental health, and people can use alcohol to self-medicate.

 - Schedules: Law enforcement officers work shift-based schedules, so they may have several long shifts in a row, with several days off.
 It can cause them to feel fatigued which can lead to anxiety and depression, and it can be difficult to get into a healthy routine with the odd hours of police officers.
 Many officers also work side jobs, which can just add to the difficult scheduling, stress, and fatigue.

 - PTSD: PTSD is frequently talked about in the veteran community, but it’s something that’s prevalent among police officers as well.
 Law enforcement professionals see disturbing and often haunting things on a regular basis, and it can lead to the development of post-traumatic stress disorder.
 There are estimates showing roughly 1 in 8 officers has PTSD.
 Often when someone has PTSD, they will attempt to self-medicate with substances like alcohol.

-There are also a lot of demands placed on officers by their superiors, resources are often stretched thin, and there tends to be the notion that law enforcement officers need to suppress their emotions, all of which may also contribute to the high rates of alcoholism with police officers.
+There are also a lot of demands placed on officers by their superiors, resources are often stretched thin, and there tends to be the notion that law enforcement officers need to suppress their emotions, all of which may also contribute to the high rates of alcoholism and alcohol use disorder with police officers.